autopkg/MLBZ521-recipes/README.md

   * download
     * Variable overrides for:  QGIS_Major_Version
   * pkg
-    * Python 3.6+ is a prerequisite before installing QGIS 3 -- the created .pkg will hard fail if Python 3.6+ is not installed.
     * The created .pkg will "uninstall" previous versions of QGIS.
-    * The QGIS installer process will also install the necessary Python modules using pip.
-This requires an internet connection during installation.
   * jss